 It is expected that development will occur in phases.
-As such, phased development will need to advance the goals and the vision in the Plan, as described in the Implementation Section.
+As such, phased development will need to advance the goals and the vision in the Plan, as described in the Implementation section.
 Development applications must be reviewed in a manner that ensures appropriate phasing to the provision of public improvements.
 The construction of and/or commitment to the public facilities is expected to be provided appropriately with each phase of development.

-IS

-Land Use Comprehensive Plan development potential inclusive of redevelopment options 1
+Land Use Comprehensive Plan deve lopment potential inclusive of

+redevelopment options

 Dwelling Units or Jobs Approximate Gross Square Feet

 (gsf)

-Residential 2 4,200 dwelling units N.A.
+Residential 4,200 dwelling units N.A.

 Non-residential 3,560 jobs 1.3 million gsf

 Office 1,590 jobs 480,000 gsf

 Retail 1,970 jobs 790,000 gsf

 Total 4,200 dwelling units and

 3,560 jobs

-Figure 40: Beacon/Groveton CBC Maximum Development Potential under Redevelopment Options
+Beacon/Groveton CBC Maximum Development Potential under Redevelopment Options

 Note 1: Development potential, employment estimates, and dwelling units are approximate.
-Conversion factors: residential - 1000 sf/dwelling unit; office - 300 gsf/job; retail - 400 gsf/job.
+Conversion factors: office - 300 gsf/job; retail - 400 gsf/job.
 Note 2: The residential development potential does not include potential housing bonuses allowed under the Affordable Dwelling Unit (ADU) Ordinance and the Board of Supervisors Workforce Housing Policy (WDU).